-- 3.1 Where a potential case of academic misconduct has been identified, the student will be invited to attend an Academic Misconduct Investigation Meeting. - 3.2 The person conducting the meeting is known as the Investigating Officer.
+- Where a potential case of academic misconduct has been identified, the student will be invited to attend an academic misconduct investigation meeting.
+Where a submission has been made to a unit that has anonymous marking enabled, the identity of the student may be obtained by Assessment Management for the purposes of arranging a meeting. - The person conducting the meeting is known as the Investigating Officer.
 This will be a Head of Department or their nominated representative.
-In some cases it may be appropriate to allocate the investigation to someone from outside the department. - For postgraduate research students the Investigating Officer will be the Departmental Research Degrees Coordinator or other appropriate academic with a PGR leadership role - 3.3 Administrative support in the form of notetaking at the meeting can be provided for all suspected Major and Severe Cases. - 3.4 The student will be provided with seven days' notice of the meeting.
+In some cases it may be appropriate to allocate the investigation to someone from outside the department.

+For postgraduate research students the Investigating Officer will be the Departmental Research Degrees Coordinator or other appropriate academic with a PGR leadership role.

+- 3.3 Assessment Management will provide guidance to academic staff for the meeting and reporting process. - The student will be provided with seven days' notice of the meeting.
 The student may bring a representative to the meeting, normally an advisor from the Student Union Advice Centre.
 Legal representation at the Investigation stage is not normally permitted.
+Students may seek wellbeing support at any time during this process from the University's Counselling, Mental Health and Wellbeing team.

-3 - 3.5 The student will be provided with the material that will be considered at the meeting and will be provided with at least seven days to consider the information presented. - 3.6 The student will be expected to attend the meeting.
+- The student will be provided with the material that will be considered at the meeting and will be provided with at least seven days to consider the information presented. - 3.6 The student will be expected to attend the meeting.
 If the student does not attend, and does not attempt to make alternative arrangements, the meeting can take place in the student's absence.
 Where the student has advised that they are unable to attend, one further appointment will be made.
-If the student is unable to attend for a second time, the investigation meeting can proceed in the student's absence. - 3.7 The purpose is to establish: - whether academic misconduct has been proven or not proven; - if proven, what type(s) of academic misconduct has occurred; - if proven, whether the academic misconduct is minor or major. - 3.8 All cases will be considered on the basis of evidence.
-The standard of proof at any stage of the investigation is that the University is satisfied that, on the evidence available, the student's responsibility for the academic misconduct is more likely than not. - 3.9 At the meeting, the Investigating Officer will present the full facts of the case to the student, explain the potential penalties and make it clear that the offence will be retained on the student's formal record.
-The student will be given the opportunity to present their case and to provide any supporting evidence or information that the student may wish to submit which, in their view, may have led to the alleged misconduct occurring.
+If the student is unable to attend for a second time, the investigation meeting can proceed in the student's absence. - 3.7 The purpose is to establish: - whether academic misconduct has been proven or not proven - if proven, what type(s) of academic misconduct has occurred - if proven, whether the academic misconduct is minor or major. - 3.8 All cases will be considered on the basis of evidence.
+The standard of proof at any stage of the investigation is that the University is satisfied that, on the evidence available, the student's responsibility for the academic misconduct is more likely than not. - 3.9 At the meeting, the Investigating Officer will present the full facts of the case to the student, explain the potential penalties and make it clear that if proven the offence will be retained on the student's formal record.
+The student will be given the opportunity to present their case and to provide any supporting evidence or information that they may wish to submit which, in their view, may have led to the alleged misconduct occurring. - NB: Students should note that consideration of mitigation is rare and is unlikely to result in a lesser penalty. - 3.10 The student can be advised verbally at the end of the meeting of the Investigating Officer's conclusion as to whether academic misconduct has been proven or not proven. - 3.11 If the Investigating Officer concludes that academic misconduct has been proven, any imposition of penalties will be communicated after the meeting has concluded and will not normally be given verbally at the meeting.
+Where it is determined that penalties are to be imposed, the following will be taken into consideration: - a student's prior record of academic misconduct including developmental engagement following academic misconduct - the student's level of study.